mikeascalon/reading-notes/README.md

 ![Welcome to Pacific North West](layers-5_resized.jpg)

-[!NOTE]
-I do not claim copyright over any of the information provided here.
+Note : I do not claim copyright over any of the information provided here.
 These are reading notes intended for personal reference and educational purposes.